swciitg/college_cupid/README.md

 6. **Push Changes**: Push your changes to your fork on GitHub.

-7. **Create a Pull Request**: Open a pull request from your fork to the `main` branch of the original repository.
+7. **Create a Pull Request**: Open a pull request from your fork to the `main` branch of the original repository, also write a suitable comment explaining your Pull request for better understanding.

 8. **Review and Feedback**: Your pull request will be reviewed by our team.
 Make any necessary changes based on feedback.